mychan24/Chan_RSFC_Nodes/README.md

 3. **./gifti_single_column_numbered_nodes** contains the gifti files (L/R) where nodes are represented on a single column, labeled by node number.
 The L hemisphere file contains node 1-221; the R hemisphere file contains node 222-441.

-## GIFTI
+## CIFTI (./cifti)
-**./cifti/Chan_PNAS2014_411nodes_32k_fs_LR.dtseries.nii - nodes are on a single column, labeled by node number.
+1. **./Chan_PNAS2014_411nodes_32k_fs_LR.dtseries.nii** is a CIFTI file where all the nodes are on a single column, labeled by node number.
 The L hemisphere file contains node 1-221; the R hemisphere file contains node 222-441.

 ## Meta-data